-Better capacity utilization

-- A scale-out configuration does not suffer the resource contention issues of an SMP; each additional processor delivers its full capacity.
+- Better capacity utilization - A scale-out configuration does not suffer the resource contention issues of an SMP; each additional processor delivers its full capacity.
 Hence, fewer system resources are required for a given workload than for a scale-up SMP system.
 A few smaller and cheaper servers can handle the same workload. - It is easier and more cost effective to add (and remove) additional systems as load increases (or decreases).
-With a scale-up architecture, the extra capacity is wasted when not in use. - Less overall capacity is lost when a failure occurs, because servers are smaller.

-Lower cost

-- It is incrementally much cheaper to add additional server capacity than to replace a single server with a larger, faster one; the existing hardware investment is preserved. - Additional compute resources can be added via cloud service providers on demand as required, and released when no longer needed.

-Excellent availability characteristics

-- Since multiple systems are employed, the failure of any one does not result in a total service outage. - Multiple servers can be geographically dispersed, which reduces outage risk from a localized incident. - Zero downtime migration hardware and software can be upgraded without service interruption and at a much lower risk.
-If necessary, upgrades can be incrementally performed while existing servers are maintained and leveraged as a fallback.
+With a scale-up architecture, the extra capacity is wasted when not in use. - Less overall capacity is lost when a failure occurs, because servers are smaller. - Lower cost - It is incrementally much cheaper to add additional server capacity than to replace a single server with a larger, faster one; the existing hardware investment is preserved. - Additional compute resources can be added via cloud service providers on demand as required, and released when no longer needed. - Excellent availability characteristics - Since multiple systems are employed, the failure of any one does not result in a total service outage. - Multiple servers can be geographically dispersed, which reduces outage risk from a localized incident. - Zero downtime migration hardware and software can be upgraded without service interruption and at a much lower risk.
+If necessary, upgrades can be incrementally performed while existing servers are maintained and leveraged as a fallback. - Improved user response times (locality)

-No hardware or software vendor lock-in

-• Additional servers can be added to an existing scale-out architecture regardless of vendor.
+- Use of multiple systems in a scale-out architecture enables systems to be geographically dispersed, placing more users physically closer to system services, improving response times. - No hardware or software vendor lock-in - o Additional servers can be added to an existing scale-out architecture regardless of vendor.

-But What About the Application?

-Good question.
+The Application Point-of-View

 Scale-up and scale-out architectures are very different from an application point-of-view.
 With a single large system (a vertical scaling model), like an SMP architecture, all applications run on that system and can access the same shared memory.
 This architecture tends to lead to monolithic application processes, which run multiple parallel threads and use shared memory as the primary method for sharing data and context/state between the threads/processes.

-This type of application model is adequate for an SMP as the system is still able to handle user demand.
-But at some point, the system limits will be reached, and it will be necessary to move to a scale-out solution, migrate the application with much difficulty, and take advantage of the unlimited scalability provided.
+This type of application model is adequate for an SMP provided the system is still able to handle user demand.
+But at some point, the system limits will be reached, and it will be necessary to move to a scale-out solution - which will require a significant rewrite of the application to take advantage of the unlimited scalability provided.
 Therefore, from the outset, it is a best practice to write applications for a scale-out architecture and be prepared to scale (up or down) when needed.